JeromeFelixraj/GNN-Based-Rockfall-Prediction-Simulation-and-Alert-System-/README.md

 Rockfall Detection and Monitoring System

-A desktop-based 3D monitoring system designed to analyze terrain stress points, process sensor CSV data, simulate rockfall risk on a 3D mesh, and trigger alerts based on region-wise employee mapping.
+A GNN-based 3D monitoring system designed to analyze terrain stress points, process sensor CSV data, simulate rockfall risk on a 3D mesh, and trigger alerts based on region-wise employee mapping.
 The system aims to provide a simple, practical solution for industries such as mining, construction, and tunneling operations.

 1. Overview